logoDeveloper Hub

 Avalanche natively supports the execution of Ethereum smart contracts written in solidity.

-Ethereum developers have the option of deploying their smart contracts on the C-Chain's implementation of the Ethereum Virtual Machine (Coreth), or on their own Subnet using the Subnet-EVM for advanced use cases that require more customization.
+Ethereum developers have the option of deploying their smart contracts on the C-Chain's implementation of the Ethereum Virtual Machine (Coreth), or on their own Layer 1 using the Subnet-EVM for advanced use cases that require more customization.

 Both C-Chain and the Subnet-EVM are compatible with Ethereum tooling like Remix, Core, MetaMask, ThirdWeb, and more.
 To learn more about smart contract support, click here.